- Ubuntu 16.04, 18.04, 18.10 (excluding Ubuntu 19.4)

 - 1 TB or more for high traffic servers (SSD recommended)

-For a more detailed breakdown of the system requirements, please contact us directly to get hardware recommendations for your specific usage scenario.
+For a more detailed breakdown of the system requirements, please contact us directly to receive hardware recommendations for your specific usage scenario.